PhantomAppDevelopment/pizza-app/README.md

 * REST requests from the Firebase Database (JSON)
 * Realtime requests (JSON & URLStream)
-* User Auth with Facebook Twitter and Google using Firebase Auth
+* User Auth with Facebook, Twitter and Google using Firebase Auth
 * File uploading and downloading with Firebase Storage
 * CameraUI & CameraRoll
 * Geolocation API